Embassy of the Philippines, Santiago

 The Embassy of the Philippines in Santiago is the diplomatic mission of the Republic of the Philippines to the Republic of Chile.
-Opened in 1981, it is currently located at Calle Félix de Amesti 367, northeast of Santiago proper in the city of Las Condes, Santiago Province.
+Opened in 1981, it is located northeast of Santiago proper in the city of Las Condes, Santiago Province.

 History

 The Philippines did not initially open a resident mission in Chile when diplomatic relations between the two countries were established in 1947 — the first Southeast Asian country to do so.
 While Chile opened its embassy in Manila in December 1967, the Philippine Embassy in Buenos Aires initially represented the Philippines in Chile, with Ambassador Luis Moreno Salcedo being accredited to Chile on March 23, 1963.

-A resident Philippine embassy in Santiago would not be opened until 1981, during the presidency of Ferdinand Marcos, when Rodolfo A. Arizala was appointed the Philippines' first resident ambassador to Chile.
+A resident Philippine embassy in Santiago was opened in 1981, during the presidency of Ferdinand Marcos, when Rodolfo A. Arizala was appointed the Philippines' first resident ambassador to Chile.
 Notably, when Arizala arrived in Santiago on August 21, 1981 to assume his post, he was initially billeted at the Hotel Carrera by the central Plaza de la Constitución, which today houses the offices of Chile's Ministry of Foreign Affairs, while scouting locations for the chancery and ambassadorial residence.
 The hotel manager, a retired general who in his youth had played basketball against Ambrosio Padilla during the 1936 Summer Olympics as part of its men's basketball team and who had since befriended him, offered the hotel as his residence for the duration of his tenure at a significant discount.

-In 2016, a number of groups led by the Fundación Daya organized a protest outside the Embassy against the policies of President Rodrigo Duterte and the Philippine Drug War, which they also organized again the following year as part of a worldwide campaign to reform global drug policy.
+In 2016, a number of groups led by the Fundación Daya organized a protest outside the embassy against the policies of President Rodrigo Duterte and the Philippine Drug War, which they also organized again the following year as part of a worldwide campaign to reform global drug policy.

+Chancery

+The chancery of the Philippine Embassy in Santiago was originally located at Calle Félix de Amesti 367 in Las Condes.
+On March 18, 2025, it announced that it was relocating to a new chancery on Calle del Inca 220 m away, with operations at the new location commencing on March 26, 2025.